font71/VirNA/README.md

 ### Benchmark

-Some trivial benchmark test was performed on a laptop equipped with 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz and 32 GB of RAM.
+Some trivial benchmark test was performed on a server equipped with two AMD EPYC 32-Cores and 514 GB of RAM.
 VirNA was compared with other two tools, PopArt (<http://popart.otago.ac.nz/>) and Pegas (<http://ape-package.ird.fr/pegas.html>) considering only the execution times.
 The results are reported in the following table (the time is expressed in min:sec):

 |Sequence number |  PopArt            |  Pegas                                        |  VirNA   |
 | ---------------| ------------------ | --------------------------------------------- | -------- |